Canadian music charts

 The Canadian music charts are a collection of record charts reflecting the music consumption of people in Canada.
-RPM and Billboard are the biggest publications to have published Canada's official charts for decades.
+RPM, The Record, and Billboard are among the publications to have published Canadian national charts over the decades.
 However, the first Canadian music chart was published by radio station CHUM AM in 1957.
-The oldest music publication in Canada, RPM launched music charts in 1964, compiling the country's top albums and singles.
-It remained the nation's music industry standard chart until they ceased publication in November 2000.
+The oldest music publication in Canada, RPM featured music charts from 1964 to 2000.

 Nielsen SoundScan began tracking retail sales in November 1996.
 It was published every Wednesday and also published on Thursday by Jam!/Canoe.
 The singles chart also appeared in Billboard until March 2006, when Billboard stopped publishing the retail singles chart in favor of the Canadian Digital Song Sales chart.
 The Canadian Hot 100 was launched by Billboard on June 7, 2007, and remains the standard music chart in Canada for songs, alongside Billboard Canadian Albums for albums.

 History

 The oldest Canadian music chart was CHUM Chart, which debuted on May 27, 1957, under the name CHUM's Weekly Hit Parade by Toronto radio station CHUM AM.
-It was considered the de facto national chart of Canada until 1964, when RPM magazine was founded and CHUM lost its special status and became just a regular single-station chart.
-RPM (1964–2000) was the oldest music industry publication in Canada and was considered the country's "music bible".
-It published Canadian national record charts from June 22, 1964 until its final issue on November 13, 2000.
-RPM also created Juno Awards, which remains the biggest music award ceremony in Canada and their equivalent of Grammy Awards in the United States.
+It was considered the de facto national chart of Canada until 1964, when RPM magazine was founded.
+RPM was the oldest music industry publication in Canada and published Canadian national record charts from June 22, 1964 until its final issue on November 13, 2000.

 In the 1960s, the Canadian music industry was disparate and regionally focused, and English-speaking Canadian artists were often overlooked in favour of American acts.
 To encourage a more national focus and ensure that domestic artists were promoted across Canada, the Maple Leaf System (MLS) was set up in 1969.
 The MLS produced its own national singles chart, which Billboard magazine reproduced as Canada's entry in its weekly Hits of the World section.
 The MLS struggled to achieve widespread support in Canada, however, particularly as participating radio stations failed to give the nominated Canadian records the requisite national airplay.

-In 1983, The Record magazine began publishing Canadian music charts to rival RPM.
-The Retail Singles chart of The Record was based on a national sample of single sales reports given by Canadian retailers and rack jobbers.
-The chart was associated with Canada in the Hits of the World section of American magazine Billboard.
-The Record ceased publishing the chart due to a lack of sales reports owing to declining single sales in the country.
+In 1983, The Record magazine began publishing various industry charts.
+The retail singles and albums charts of The Record were based on a national sample of sales reports given by Canadian retailers and rack jobbers.
+The charts were published in the Hits of the World section of U.S. magazine Billboard, and was featured in various newspapers across the country via The Canadian Press.
+The Record also published five radio airplay charts - contemporary hit radio, album oriented rock, country, adult contemporary, hot adult contemporary.
+It ceased publishing the retail singles chart in 1996, due to a lack of sales reports owing to declining single sales in the country.